AyatOmar/DATA-4380/README.md

 * Draft 1.ipynb: this was my first attempt at doing something with this dataset
-* Draft 2.ipynb: this is my current attempt at making a recommendation system
+* Draft 2.ipynb: this is my current attempt at making a recommendation system *visualization draft.ipynb is my first attempt on the visualization
 * How I Combined The Separate Datasets.ipynb: This is how I combined the multiple separate datasets into one dataset

 * Note that all of these notebooks should contain enough text for someone to understand what is happening.